 - On 13 April 2015, his elder brother, Khalid Muzaffar Wani, was killed by the Indian Army when he had gone along with his friends to meet Burhan.

-- From 2011 to 2016, Burhan Wani was the commander of the Kashmiri militant group, the Hizb-ul-Mujahideen.
+- In 2011, Burhan Wani was the commander of the Kashmiri militant group, the Hizb-ul-Mujahideen.

-- When the Government proposed separate colonies for the Kashmiri Pandits in the state of J&K. Burhan had opposed the proposal citing that an “Israel-like” situation will not be allowed in Kashmir.
+- In June 2016, the Government had proposed separate colonies for the Kashmiri Pandits in the state of J&K. Burhan opposed the proposal and stated-

 - Burhan Wani had become an icon of militancy in the state of J&K.

 - The Government of India had announced a bounty of 1 Lac INR for finding Burhan Wani.

 - On 8 July 2016, Burhan Wani was encountered by a Special Operations Group of the J&K Police and the 19 Rashtriya Rifles, in Bumdoora village, Kokernag, Jammu & Kashmir.

-- Some reports say that he was a victim of infidelity as his girlfriend had informed the J&K Police about his movements.
+- Some reports had also emerged which stated that he was a victim of infidelity, as his girlfriend had informed the J&K Police about his location.

 - He was buried in his hometown, Tral, J&K, beside his elder brother, Khalid.